Typhoon Oliwa: Impact and records

 While weakening after peaking in intensity, Oliwa passed about 60 mi north of Agrihan in the Northern Marianas Islands.
 Sustained winds on the island reached 75 mph, with gusts to 85 mph.
 The winds downed two coconut trees onto a radio antenna, which left the island temporarily without contact to the outside world.
 On the Japanese island of Kyushu, where Oliwa made landfall as a weakened typhoon, thousands of homes were flooded, and dozens were destroyed.
 Its slow movement caused heavy rainfall that created a mudslide in Tashiro, Kagoshima, killing three people.
 Across Kagoshima Prefecture, officials issued evacuations due to flooding, although many did not heed the warnings.
 In the prefecture, the typhoon destroyed 131 buildings and damaged about 1,700 more.
 Damage there was estimated at 14 million yen (1997 JPY, $150,000 in 1997 USD).
 Across Japan, Oliwa caused 12 fatalities and displaced a total of 30,000 people.
 Total damage amounted to 4.36 billion yen (US$50.1 million).
 Offshore the South Korea coast, the winds and strong waves wrecked 28 vessels, and 10 people were reported missing from one ship.

 Typhoon Oliwa was one of eleven super typhoons in the western Pacific, which is tied to the previous record of eleven; a typical typhoon season has four super typhoons.
 The period of heightened activity was the result of one of the most powerful El Niño events on record.
-The track Oliwa was unusual, due to its origin as a cyclone from the central Pacific Ocean and its path over the Northern Marianas Islands and Japan.
+Oliwa's track was unusual, due to its origin as a cyclone from the central Pacific Ocean and its path over the Northern Marianas Islands and Japan.
 The typhoon was one of only two during the season to undergo explosive deepening, which is a decrease in barometric pressure of ≥2.5 mbar per hour for a period of at least 12 hours.
 In 24 hours, the pressure dropped 69 mbar, which averages 2.9 mbar per hour; such values are usually estimated in the western Pacific using the Dvorak technique.

-The name was not retired, although due to the low activity in the central Pacific Ocean, the name will not be used for at least a couple of decades.